-Services that are covered for you What you must pay when you get these services program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services After your inpatient stay in a hospital, you are eligible to receive limited health-related transportation services, at no extra cost to you.
+Services that are covered for you What you must pay when you get these services Transportation services There is no coinsurance, copayment, or deductible for transportation services.
+After your inpatient stay in a hospital, you are eligible to receive limited health-related transportation services, at no extra cost to you.
 Eligible members may receive up to 24 one-way trips.
 These trips must be requested within 90 days of discharge from an acute inpatient hospital.
-If you have an additional hospital admission within 90 days of discharge, the total number of available trips will reset to 24, and your eligibility period will be based on your most recent discharge date. \$0 copayment LogistiCare must provide prior authorization in order for these services to be covered.
-If LogistiCare determines the transportation services are not an eligible expense, they will not be covered under this plan.
+If you have an additional hospital admission within 90 days of discharge, the total number of available trips will reset to 24, and your eligibility period will be based on your most recent discharge date.
+Prior authorization rules may apply.
+Please contact the plan for details.
 To use your transportation benefit, to find out if you are eligible, or for more information, please contact LogistiCare toll free at 1-866-267-7640.
 (TTY users should call 1-866-288-3133.)
 Non-urgent appointments should be scheduled at least two days in advance.
 Please note: Transportation services are not available following a discharge for outpatient hospital observation services.

-Urgently needed services

-Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-ofnetwork providers when network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network
+Urgently needed services In Network and Out of Network Urgently needed services are provided to treat a non-emergency, unforeseen medical \$45 copayment for each covered urgent care center visit illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+For urgently needed services received at a PCP's or specialist office, please see the office visit copayments listed under "Physician/Practitioner services."
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network.
 Urgent care services are worldwide.
-You pay a \$30 copayment for each urgent care center visit outside the United States.
+You pay a \$45 copayment for each urgent care center visit outside the United States.
 This applies if you are traveling outside the United States for less than six months.
-Worldwide emergency/urgently needed services are limited to \$50,000 per year.